jacksoncrowley/jacksoncrowley.github.io/posts/flat-bottomed-potentials-gromacs.md

 date: "2024-07-23"
 ---

-Flat bottomed potentials (FBPs) are a unique (and powerful) type of restraint we can apply to specific particles in a molecular dynamics simulation.
+Flat bottomed potentials (FBPs) are a unique type of restraint we can apply to specific particles in a molecular dynamics simulation.

 In short, we define **a fixed geometric region within the simulation box to which certain atoms will either be attracted or repelled**.